 Larry Silverstein, who owned the World Trade Center 7, gave the order to demolish the building.0

-The claim is based on an interview with the American businessman Larry Silverstein in the documentary “America rebuilds, A year at ground zero”.
+The claim is based on an interview with the American businessman Larry Silverstein in the documentary “America rebuilds, A year at”.
 The documentary was shown the first time on PBS on September 11 20021.

 Kevin Spacey (commentator): “Pelted by debris when the North Tower collapsed, [WTC] Seven burned until late afternoon allowing occupants to evacuate to safety.”